DIY Shaving Cream Recipe & Guide: Shave Naturally, Shave Safely!

 - 10 Drops Orange, Lemon, Lavender Or Witch Hazel Oil For Fragrance.

 Making the gel is as easy as stirring the Salt into the warm water, then adding all the other ingredients and stirring well.
 You can do this in a glass jar or a plastic soap container.
-Once the ingredients have mixed, allow the mixture to settle for an hour before using so that the ingredients mix well.
+Once the ingredients have mixed, allow the mixture to settle for an hour before use.
 I’d recommend that you shake the mixture a bit before using it, but otherwise, you’re good to go.
 Couldn’t be easier!

 DIY Shaving Cream With Shea Butter Recipe & Guide